 For more information about the curriculum, please consult the course catalog.

 Kerala Ayurveda Academy connects a global community of students of Ayurveda with our live streaming technology.
-All of the classes in the Master Track and most classes in the Allied Programs are live streamed and recorded for later viewing.
+All the classes in the Master Track and most classes in the Allied Programs are live streamed and recorded for later viewing.
 Whether students choose to participate in these classes in person or online, they may revisit the online archived classes later at their convenience.
-Distance learners join an online classroom environment where they may interact with their instructor and fellow online peers.
+Online learners join a virtual classroom environment where they may interact with their instructor and fellow online peers.

-Note: all students live stream the Saturday Virtual Classes and Weekday Evening Series, as these programs are not offered in-class.
-The U.S. and India Clinical Internships, as well as the Panchakarma Practicums from the Specialty Workshop Three-Day Weekend Intensives (KAA 321, KAA 322, KAA 323) are in-class requirements; these programs are not live streamed or recorded.
+Note: all students live stream Weekday Evening Series, as these programs are not offered in person.
+The U.S. and India Clinical Internships, as well as the Panchakarma Practicums from the Specialty Workshop Five-Day Weekend Intensives (KAA 327 & KAA 328) are in person requirements.

 Clinical Internships in the U.S. and India